MCamp859/hello-world/ITM-README.md

 sudo snap install helm --classic
 ```

-### Install and configure Kubernetes Cluster
+#### Install and Configure Kubernetes Cluster

 Follow the steps below to install and configure the Kubernetes cluster on the system.

 >**NOTE:** If the system is rebooted or powered off, you must repeat step 2 to
 >disable swap.